ricardoalcocer/tiactionbarhelper/README.md

 ## Example

-To use the ActionBarHelper class, simply require and it, passing your window as argument.
+To use the ActionBarHelper class, simply require and call it, passing your window as argument.

 Note: To work with the ActionBar your Android activity needs to exist.
 This means that initial settings for the ActionBar need to be performed on the "Open" event of your Window.